 Students who have a possible interest in majoring in studio art or art history need to begin taking art courses as soon as possible.
 If you intend to take an art class, register for it during the registration period.
 Our classes often fill to capacity.
-Visit the college catalog for the requirements for the major and a listing of Art/Art History courses
+Visit the college catalog for the requirements for the major and a listing of Studio Art and Art History courses.

 - Studio Art – Students are encouraged to participate as soon as possible in studio foundation courses (Art 102, 103, 104).
 Foundation courses may be taken in any sequence.

 - Art History – It is recommended that a student take Art 153: Introduction to Art History as early as possible.